alex-lt-kong/cuda-motion/README.md

     parallelable tasks to GPUs, achieving much better performace.

-  - On the con side, [Motion](https://github.com/Motion-Project/motion) works as long as you have a CPU (😉), but
+  - On the con side, [Motion](https://github.com/Motion-Project/motion) works as long as you have a CPU😉, but
     [Cuda motion](https://github.com/alex-lt-kong/cuda-motion) can only run if
     you have an Nvidia GPU and its closed source CUDA framework installed.